What is a Limited Company?

 All employees of a Limited Company are subject to PAYE & NI on any salary they receive from their company.
 The company is therefore obliged to register for PAYE and to account to HMRC each month for the PAYE & National Insurance Contributions that are due.

-Once you have everything in place you are then able to start invoicing your client or agency for your contracting work.
+Once you have set up your limited company you’ll need to start invoicing your client or agency for work completed.
 However, in order that your accountant can prepare annual accounts and quarterly VAT returns you will need to keep a record of all invoices and expenses for the business.

-Some accountants will provide a spread sheet template for you to manually keep a record of all invoices and expenses, but these days, specialist providers will provide an online system to simplify these tasks for you.
+Some accountants will provide a spreadsheet template for you to manually keep a record of all invoices and expenses, but specialist providers will provide an online system to simplify this for you.

 On the next page we’ll show you exactly what’s included in the service, we explain how it makes your life easier and stress-free and we show you how we compare against other limited company accountants.
 You can also request a ‘no obligation’ income illustration which will show what you could earn through your Contractor Limited Company.
 You’ll also get our free “Guide to Contracting through a Limited Company”.